 Construction of the Ka’baah

-At this place both father and son constructed the focal point of Tawheed which is distinguished all over the world today, as the Ka’baah.
-Allaah (SWT) himself selected this center and suggested its site.
+At this place both father and son constructed the focal point of Tawheed, which is distinguished all over the world today, as the Ka’baah.
+Allah (SWT) himself selected this center and suggested its site.
 The full details of how this center was erected, with what sentiments and prayers both father and son raised its walls and how Hajj was initiated are given thus in the Holy Qur’ân.
-Allaah (SWT) says:
+Allah (SWT) says: